stela2502/ScanpyAutoAnalyzer/src/ScanpyAutoAnalyzer/data/MultiClusterMerge.md

     name: python3
 ---

-# Overluster the anndata object

-The aim of this analysis is to first overcluster the anndata object (``adata``)`and then merge cells that are too similar into one cluster again.
+My functions to overcluster and then merge the closest clusters if mean expression corelates better than the threshold.

 ```python